 The files are arranged in the following manner:

 Broad categories.
 The records are divided into eight broad subject classes:

 Primary subjects.
 Each broad subject class is divided into a number of primary subjects (for a total of 56) represented by abbreviations.
 For example, the Political & Defense subject class is divided into four primary subjects: CSM (Communism), DEF (Defense), INT (Intelligence), and POL (Political Affairs & Relations).
 The primary subject is the first element of the file designation for a document and the first element on which the records are organized.

 Country, region, or organization.
 Records are further broken down by the country or region or organization.
 Country, region, and organization names may be spelled out in full or they may be abbreviated using a common abbreviation (USSR for the Union of Soviet Socialist Republics and UN for the United Nations) or the first few letters of the name (POL for Poland and KOR N for North Korea).
 For many of the primary subjects there are general files that are not broken down by country, region, or organization.
+The files without a country, region, or organization element are found at either the beginning or the end of the files for each primary subject.
 While the country, region, or organization is the second level on which files are organized, it is the third element of the file designation for a given document.